ponylang/ponyc/examples/ffi-callbacks/README.md

 lib.exe .\lib\ffi-callbacks.obj
 ```

 Now we should be ready to compile our Pony code.
-With a minimal Pony installation, in the same directory as this README file run `ponyc` on MacOS/FreeBSD/Linux and `ponyc.exe --path .\lib` on Windows.
+With a minimal Pony installation, in the same directory as this README file run `ponyc` on Unix  and `ponyc.exe --path .\lib` on Windows.
 You should see content building the necessary packages, which ends with:

 ```console
 ...